-However, the Multi-IMSI SIM had a few drawbacks.
-First, once it left the factory with a portfolio of IMSIs, that portfolio could never change.
+First, once a Multi-IMSI SIM left the factory with a portfolio of IMSIs, that portfolio could never change.
 In other words, the carriers that are accessible via the SIM are “baked in”.
-So, if a new network became available with better pricing or more coverage, your Multi-IMSI SIM would have to be swapped out with a new one that has the IMIS to access this new network.
-This represents big logistical challenge, especially for customers with large volumes of deployed SIMs who need access to the new network.
+Therefore, if a new network with better pricing or more coverage became available, you would have to swap out your Multi-IMSI SIM with a new one that has the IMSIs required to access this new network.
+This represents a significant logistical challenge, particularly for customers with a large number of deployed SIMs who need access to the new network.

 eSIM is designed to overcome the drawbacks of the Multi-IMSI SIM by optimizing wireless connectivity through the dynamic use of IMSIs.
-Imagine wherever the eSIM is deployed, it will download the most optimized credential/IMSI for that location.
+Imagine that wherever the eSIM is deployed, it will download the most optimized credential/IMSI for that location.
 If the eSIM is mobile, it will always use the best IMSI for that country.
-Most importantly if the “best” IMSI changes next month, not to worry, the eSIM will download the new IMSI automatically!
+Most importantly, if the “best” IMSI changes next month, not to worry, the eSIM will download the new IMSI automatically!

-Here’s how it works…Globalgig’s eSIM has a digital communication channel back to our Orchestra SIM Management platform.
+Globalgig’s eSIM has a digital communication channel back to our Orchestra SIM Management platform.
 The eSIM uses that channel to communicate changes in its location, serving network, and the device it is inserted in.
 In addition, once a day or so, the IMSI checks in with Orchestra to see if there is a new, better IMSI that it should use at its current location.
-Each day, Orchestra will determine the best credential/IMSI to use AND when a new IMSI is available it will send it over-the-air to the eSIM.
+Each day, Orchestra will determine the best credential/IMSI to use, AND when a new IMSI is available, it will send it over-the-air to the eSIM.

 With eSIM, Globalgig clients will have access to the most optimized and up-to-date networks immediately and will never again need to swap out a SIM.
 Each eSIM will have dynamic access, via our Orchestra platform, to our entire library of IMSIs, currently covering 200+ countries/regions with access to 600+ carriers.
-Each eSIM will not only have more choices when it comes to connectivity, Globalgig will leverage this flexibility to optimize data rate plans based on our clients specific requirements.
+Each eSIM will not only have more choices when it comes to connectivity, but Globalgig will also leverage this flexibility to optimize data rate plans based on our clients’ specific requirements.

-Globalgig eSIM functionality is not just for embedded eSIMs.
+Globalgig’s eSIM functionality is not just for embedded eSIMs.
 Our eSIM functionality can be used anywhere you would use a traditional SIM.
-We offer our eSIM in the 2FF, 3FF, or 4FF SIM form factors as well as a soldered chip for IoT devices.
-Still have questions about how our eSIM solution can work for you, feel free to email me at firstname.lastname@example.org
+We offer our eSIM in the 2FF, 3FF, or 4FF SIM form factors, as well as a soldered chip for IoT devices.